 Mary Potter Hospice

-Admission to Mary Potter Hospice is for privately insured or privately funded patients with life-limiting illnesses who require specialist palliative care management.
+Admission to Mary Potter Hospice is for privately insured or privately funded patients with life-limiting illnesses whose care needs require acute specialist palliative care management.
 Care is provided by a multi-disciplinary team which is comprised of doctors, nurses, social workers, allied health pastoral care and.
 This team is supported by a volunteer group.
-Mary Potter Hospice is not a long term facility.
+Mary Potter Hospice is not available for long term care nor for respite.

 We encourage visitors to our patients and have flexible visiting hours.
-The number of visitors and time of visiting may be restricted at the discretion of the nursing staff depending upon your clinical requirements and consideration of other patients in the area.
+The number of visitors and time of visiting may be restricted at the discretion of the nursing staff, depending upon your clinical requirements and consideration of other patients in the area.
 We request that only one visitor be with the patient the unit before 11 am.

 Mary Potter Palliative Care Unit is supported by the Mary Potter Foundation.

 Palliative Care in the Home is another service available for palliative patients.

 Referral by GP, another hospital, specialist or healthcare providers